m0rfiin-m/Octarine-Docs/AAS in AI Software Engineering/PY101/Week 1/Lesson 07 - Modulo in Practice Parity Cycles Positions.md

 - Apply `%` for cyclic or repeating patterns.
 - Understand that `% n` always returns a value from `0` to `n-1`.

-The modulo operator is a small but powerful tool in Python’s arithmetic system, essential for **pattern detection, rotations, and step-based calculations**.
+The modulo operator is a small but powerful tool in Python's arithmetic system, essential for **pattern detection, rotations, and step-based calculations**.

 ---